coltsaa/CoffeePlatform/README.md

 LOGIN_URL = '/user/login'
 ```
 ## More
-To be honest, 'cause my bad memory and the project's huge settings, maybe something miss in my tutorial writing.
-Hope you could email me which I make mistakes.

-More code detail please read my Design Instructions.
+* To be honest, 'cause my bad memory and the project's huge settings, maybe something miss in my tutorial writing.
+Hope you could email me which I make mistakes.More code detail please read my Design Instructions.

+* If you feel this project helps, please star the project!

+**THX**